AuriRex/GTFO_TheArchive/README.md

 Compatible with many different GTFO builds, tested on all of the latest patches for each rundown.

+*Also adds a bunch of neat Quality of Life features I guess ...*

 ## Status
 This project is in a Beta state at the moment, expect some bugs and unfinished features.